nalnir/Eldey/README.md

     - Double tap on Air temperature will increace the temperature by one point

+To see Eldey changing from sun to moon and vice versa select a different time

 Fun fact:
 Did you know there are 284 stations scattered in Iceland that collect weather data?
 Bet you didn't!
 If you did, than you are a weather god or something...or just really bored and need some more fact cause you already